Best Credit Cards for Bad Credit in 2025

 Nowadays, most issuers let you prequalify for a credit card before applying.
 Prequalification is useful because:

-• It lets you know immediately whether you are eligible for the card.
+• It immediately tells you whether you are eligible for the card.
 Prequalification doesn’t guarantee your application will be approved, but failing to prequalify rules out approval.

 • You won’t incur a hard inquiry on your credit report.
 Hard inquiries can reduce your credit score by five to 10 points.
 The prequalification process usually involves a soft inquiry that has no impact on your score.

 Before applying, read and understand all the rate and term disclosures that the card company must provide.
-Should you choose to apply and be approved, you can expect to receive your new credit card in seven to 10 days.
+Should you choose to apply and be approved, you can expect to receive your new credit card in the mail in seven to 10 days.

 If your card has a setup fee and/or annual fee, your credit limit will be initially reduced by the total fee amount.
 After you pay these fees, you’ll revert to a higher credit line.